Full-color three-loop three-point form factors in N=4 SYM: Strategy for loop-integrand construction

 where $l_i$ label the momenta, and each $\{l_a,l_b,l_c\}$ specifies a trivalent vertex in the graphs.
-Similar relations should also be valid when applying above $s$-, $t$- and $u$-transformation to other propagators and other topologies.
+Similar relations should also be valid when applying above transformation between $s$-, $t$- and $u$-channel graphs to other propagators and other topologies.
 Note that unlike the above four-gluon tree amplitude, the momenta $\{l_1, l_2, l_3, l_4\}$ are generally off-shell for loop diagrams, and it is non-trivial that the duality relations such as \eqref{eq:dualjacobi} still hold at loop level.

-The practical construction of an ansatz as \eqref{eq:generalckform} can be given in following steps:
+The practical construction of an ansatz as in \eqref{eq:generalckform} can be given in the following steps: